jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "*Ja, wohl*!" said the child, with brightening eyes.
 "I like them so much."

 "Well, they say that once upon a time the world was very wicked, and the Christ-child came to save it.
 He was born on Christmas, and, when he grew up, preached to the people, and told them to repent and be good; but, instead of that, the rich men of those days took him and killed him.
 That part of the story is true, Louis; but the foolish part is this.
-Herr Martin's little boy, and George, and all the children about here, believe that the Christ-child is still alive in some place they call heaven; and that he <p class="pagenum">Begin page 97</p> comes every Christmas Eve, and fills their shoes with candy and toys, and such stuff."
+Herr Martin's little boy, and George, and all the children about here, believe that the Christ-child is still alive in some place they call heaven; and that he <hr><p class="pagenum">Page 97</p> comes every Christmas Eve, and fills their shoes with candy and toys, and such stuff."

 "Oh!"
 Louis gave a long sigh.
 "And he don't, really?" he asked wistfully.